mbiplobe/MVVMSampleProject/README.md

   ViewModel: The UserViewModel class is responsible for fetching and managing user data.
 It uses @Published to         notify the View of data changes.

   View: The UserView struct displays the list of users.
 It observes changes in UserViewModel using @ObservedObject.

+Using Combine:
+In the ViewModel, Combine's @Published property wrapper is used to automatically notify the View when data changes.
+This ensures that the View is always in sync with the data.

+Using SwiftUI:
+SwiftUI simplifies the implementation of MVVM by providing a declarative syntax for defining the UI.
+The @ObservedObject property wrapper is used to bind the ViewModel to the View.